coders-school/stl/module3/01_computational_complexity.en.md

 ## Definition

-Computational complexity - algorithm execution time estimation.
+Computational complexity is about estimating time of algorithm execution.
 We measure the number of operations, then we look for a function that describes the number of operations depending on the input data.
-Notation `O` (capital O) is an upfront estimate.
+Notation `O` (big O) is an upfront estimate.
 Since we only want to approximate the value, we omit any kind of constants that are irrelevant to the large input sets labeled as `n`.
-Therefore `Ο(2n + 5)`, `Ο(2n)` and `Ο(n)` are considered computational complexity `O(n)`.
+Therefore `Ο(2n + 5)`, `Ο(2n)` and `Ο(n)` are considered as `O(n)` complexity.

 ___

-## Complexity `O(1)`
+## `O(1)` complexity

 This is called Constant complexity that is independent of the number of inputs.
 When calculating the sum of an arithmetic sequence (code below), we do not iterate over all the elements of the array, so the execution time is constant and independent of the size of the array.